CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 This document further refines internationalized Mailbox ABNF rules as described in {{RFC6531}} and calls this SmtpUTF8Mailbox.
-In SmtpUTF8Mailbox, labels that include non-ASCII characters MUST be stored in U-label (rather than A-label) form {{RFC5890}}.
-This restriction removes the need to determine which label encoding, A- or U-label, is present in the domain.
-As per Section 2.3.2.1 of
+In SmtpUTF8Mailbox, labels that include non-ASCII characters MUST be stored in A-label (rather than U-label) form {{RFC5890}}.
+This restriction reduces complexity for implementations of the certification path validation algorithm defined in Section 6 of {{RFC5280}}.
-{{RFC5890}}, U-labels are encoded as UTF-8 {{RFC3629}} in Normalization
-Form C and other properties specified there.
 In SmtpUTF8Mailbox, domain labels that solely use ASCII characters (meaning neither A- nor U-labels) SHALL use NR-LDH restrictions as specified by Section 2.3.1 of {{RFC5890}} and SHALL be restricted to lowercase letters.
 NR-LDH stands for "Non-Reserved Letters Digits Hyphen" and is the set of LDH labels that do not have "--" characters in the